FunnierBe/creVass/docs/source/index.rst

 The Big V is for creVass
 ========================

-When somebody flash the *Big V* sign with their two fingers ... it's a code ... you know that person is hip to the creVass jiVe!
+When somebody flashes the *Big V* sign with their two fingers ... it's semiotics ... a sign ... you know that person is hip to the creVass jiVe!

-Remember to flash the Big V!
+It's sort of like genuflection ... remember to show the heathens your creVass ... remember to flash the Big V!

 *You can relax, take a deep breath ...*